 What a wonderful and exciting new exhibit this will be for Oregon.

-How soon we can open will depend on the community support and donations.
+How soon we can open will depend on the community support, finding our permanent location and donations.

 Your help is needed TODAY!